abanae/My_Portfolio/ReadMe.md

 * Links in the navigation scrolls to the corresponding section.
 * Added Pseudo elements to image.
 * Aded textarea tag to contact me.
-* Responsive layout that adapts to my viewport by using Media Queries and Flexbox
+* Responsive layout that adapts to my viewport by using Media Queries and Flexbox.

 ## Final Product: